-SCD NEWS RELEASE: New Catastrophic Hurricane Plan Signed By State, Federal PartnersPosted on Aug 7, 2015 in Latest News, Newsroom, Press Releases
+SCD NEWS RELEASE: New Catastrophic Hurricane Plan Signed By State, Federal PartnersPosted on Aug 7, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Gov. David Ige, Karen Armes, Acting Regional Administrator for FEMA Region IX, and Major General Arthur J. Logan, Director of Emergency Management, signed the 2015 Hawaii Catastrophic Hurricane Plan today as Hawaii faces another potential tropical cyclone.